dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ## Simpler authentication

 Previously, you had to provide a `cluster` or `endpoint` ID which was hard to parse from the `http_path` that you were given.
 Now, it doesn't matter if you're using a cluster or an SQL endpoint because the [dbt-databricks setup](/reference/warehouse-setups/databricks-setup) requires the _same_ inputs for both.
 All you need to provide is:
-- the hostname of the Databricks workspace
+- hostname of the Databricks workspace
-- the HTTP path of the Databricks SQL warehouse or cluster
+- HTTP path of the Databricks SQL warehouse or cluster
-- an appropriate credential
+- appropriate credentials

 ## Better defaults